 Do you have any specialized certifications that can help you as a flight attendant, such as first aid and CPR?
 List these in the education section.
 Have you taken any specific courses?
 You can also list the courses you have taken in the education section.

 When attending a job interview, take along a few copies of your resume printed on high-quality paper.
 Remember, you are trying to stand out among a crowd as a professional.
+Bringing a resume printed on cheap paper to an interview is like bringing a knife to a gunfight.
+Sure you might have a fantastic resume in content, but you’re going to show up as unprofessional.
+Don’t do that.

 Think about when you touch a piece of plain paper.
 It’s just paper.
 But now, when you feel a document that you printed on high-quality paper, you will pause, and your mind goes straight to the thought “quality.”
 As a result, you will showcase yourself as a high-quality applicant.